ABOUT GRATEFUL AMERICANS CHARITY

 - Over 400,000 9/11 Veterans have sought treatment for mental illness and PTSD.

-- Numbers are higher than shown because the data only includes Veterans that report to VA.
-Sadly, many Veterans with PTSD, never report to VA.
+Sadly, many of the numbers above may be higher because the data only includes Veterans that report to the VA, and many Veterans with PTSD never contact the VA.

 - See a Veteran in need, call Camp Hope, 877-717-7873.
 A combat Vet will answer the call.